Azure/ResourceModules/docs/wiki/Vision.md

 As stated before, if all tests for a module succeed, the pipeline will publish the artifact to a given target location.
 In the center box you can see examples for _template specs_, the _bicep registry_ as well as _Azure DevOps artifacts_.

 Finally, one the right you can see examples for both the template-orchestration as well as pipeline-orchestration running a validation and subsequent deployment on the bottom-right _Azure_ subscription.
 This subscription, in turn, should be the subscription where you want to host your environment.
 However, you can extend the concept and for example deploy the environment first to an integration and then a production subscription.

+## Where does this platform fit in?

+The _CARML_ platform hosts a collection of resource modules with the intend to cover as many Azure resources and their child-resources as possible.

+As such, users can re-use the modules as-is, built on top of them to orchestrate their deployments and in turn their infrastructure (for example workloads, construction sets or landing zones).

+To ensure the modules are valid and can perform the intended deployments, the repository comes with a validation & test pipeline for each module.
+If successful it will also publish them in one or multiple target locations.

+As such, _CARML_ covers the `bottom box` of the [deployment model](#what-is-the-intended-the-deployment-model) section and `Phase #1` & `Phase #2` of the [deployment flow](#what-is-the-intended-deployment-flow) section.

+As we want to enable any user of this repository's content to not only leverage its modules but actually also re-use the platform, the platform itself is set up so that you can plug it into your own environment with just a few basic steps described in the [Getting Started](.\GettingStarted.md) section.
+You may choose to add or remove modules, define your own locations you want to publish to and as such create your own open- or inner-source library.